ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    i.
 Select a database from the **Select database** drop-down.

     You can also add a new database by clicking the **Add +** icon.
 For more information, see [Add Database](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-reg_database).
-You can create a permanent database connections accessible to all users based on permissions in the infrastructure manager page by selecting **Keep permanent on infrastructure manager**.
-You can also create a temporary database connections accessible to you for the time period during the ingestion by selecting **Temporary Database**.
+You can create a permanent database connections accessible to all users based on permissions in the infrastructure manager page by selecting **Create permanent connection**.
+You can also create a temporary database connections accessible to you for the time period during the ingestion by selecting **Create temporary connection**.
 This temporary database shall not be available in the infrastructure manager page nor can be accessed by other users.
     {: note}

    ii.
 Select a schema from the **Schemas** window.